bc-discord/bc-discord.github.io/pages/balisong/maintenance.md

 Your bushings are considered <ins>undersized</ins> if a full crank of your screws causes the motion of your balisong to seize, to any degree.
 To fix this, you need to tune a new set of bushings that over thicker than your blade thickness.

 {: .important }
-> You are better off sending it back to the maker for a retune if tolerances are not up to standard.
-Undersized bushings are considered a manufacturering defect; most manufacturers will charge you for a bushing retune if you tamper with the bushings.
+> You are better off sending it back to the maker for a retune if tolerances are not up to standard; most makers will charge you for a bushing retune if you tamper with the bushings.
+Undersized bushings are considered a manufacturering defect; most will retune free-of-charge.

 To tune your bushings, you need
 - a flat surface